myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > I built a loudspeaker horn.
 Its shape is not good.
 If an architect from the old world saw it, perhaps he would pretend to faint.
 This loudspeaker horn is made from used metal, wood that has not decided whether it wants to be a pole or a memory, a large seashell, and parts of a lifeboat no longer worthy of being called a lifeboat.
 >
 > Its shape is like the loudspeaker horn of a mosque in a memory that is still wet.
 But its function is not to call people to prove who is closest to the sky.
-Its function is simple: so news does not die too quickly.
+Its function is simple: So news does not die too quickly.
 >
 > On the first day, the loudspeaker horn I built only amplified the sound of wind.
 On the second day, it amplified the sound of my stomach.
-On the third day, it caught the word: banana.
+On the third day, it caught the word: Banana.
 I immediately believed this ugly thing would be useful.
 >
 > ***
 >